-\begin{remark} Our search for invariant bases has essentially led to positive results: Theorem~\ref{theorem:recursiveconstruction:2D}, Theorem~\ref{theorem:recursiveconstruction:3D}, and Theorem~\ref{theorem:recursiveconstruction:4D} explicitly construct a $\bbC$-invariant geometrically decomposed basis.
+\begin{remark} Our search for invariant bases has led to positive results: Theorem~\ref{theorem:recursiveconstruction:2D}, Theorem~\ref{theorem:recursiveconstruction:3D}, and Theorem~\ref{theorem:recursiveconstruction:4D} explicitly construct $\bbC$-invariant geometrically decomposed bases.
 We have pointed out conditions on the polynomial degree for the existence of bases that are $\bbR$-invariant, that is, invariant under permutation of indices up to sign change.
-These conditions on $\bbR$-invariance are sufficient and we conjecture that they are necessary as well. \end{remark}
+These conditions on $\bbR$-invariance are sufficient and we conjecture that they are necessary as well.